Table of Contents

 Collateral is an asset that has value — but not all assets can function as collateral, and some forms of collateral are preferred over others.

-From a lender’s perspective, the best collateral is an asset that it can liquidate quickly, meaning the asset can be easily converted into cash.
-Therefore, cash reserves a business has is often favored as collateral.
+From a lender’s perspective, the optimal collateral is an asset that it can liquidate quickly, meaning the asset can be easily converted into cash.
+Therefore, a business’s cash reserves are often preferred as collateral.

 • Accounts receivable (invoices you’ve sent out)